 Available material: English sample

-A funny, in-your-face autofiction that every imperfect woman will relate to
+A funny, in-your-face work of autofiction that every imperfect woman will relate to

 The text is accompanied by original illustrations and photographs from the author’s family archives.

 The autobiographical nature of Tereza Límanová’s writing does not come across as showing off; she is after a true self-exploration, wanting to bear witness to her own life.”

 – Lidové noviny